Skip to Content

 dacia fun facts about romania

-In the verdant landscapes of what is now Romania, before the famed legions of Rome set foot, the mighty Dacians held sway.
-Commanding the Carpathian Mountains’ rugged terrains, these fierce yet cultured warriors have a history as rich as the gold they mined.
-Tales of the Dacian leader, Decebalus, and his resistance against the Roman Empire still echo among the Romanian hills.
+What is now known as the country of Romania was ancient Dacia before the famed legions of Rome set foot in this part of Europe.
+Commanding the Carpathian Mountains’ rugged terrains, these fierce warriors lived here for centuries and tales of the Dacian leader, Decebalus, and his resistance against the Roman Empire still echo among the Romanian hills.

-Their fortresses, scattered around the Orăștie Mountains, are a testament to their advanced engineering skills, and the Dacian Draco—a dragon-shaped standard—wasn’t just for show; it was designed to create a hissing sound in the wind, instilling fear in their enemies.
-While the Romans eventually annexed Dacia in 106 AD, the legacy of the Dacians is woven deeply into the cultural and historical fabric of Romania, reminding us that this land was always more than just the frontier of an empire.
+Their fortresses, many of which UNESCO sites today show their advanced (for that time) engineering skills with the Dacian Draco—a dragon-shaped standard designed to create a hissing sound in the wind, instilling fear in their enemies.
+While the Romans eventually annexed Dacia in 106 AD, the legacy of the Dacians remains today as proud part of Romanias’ cultural heritage.

 Home To The First City To Introduce A Horse-Drawn Tram